santiment/academy/src/docs/metrics/nft-market-volume/index.md

 ---
 ## Definition

-NFT Market Volume/Count is metric which calculates market count and the market volume in ETH for NFT collections.
-Assumption is that when the majority of the volume is buying NFTs, the market is in a euphoric state.
+NFT Market Volume/Count is a metric that calculates the market count and the market volume in ETH for NFT collections.
+The assumption is that when the majority of the volume is buying NFTs, the market is in a euphoric state.
 On the other hand, when NFT owners accept many orders, the market is depressed.